KyotoTommy/AI/README.md

 #Goal of this project
-fist Goal is To make DBM(deep Bolzmann machine).
+Fist Goal is To make DBM(deep Bolzmann machine).
+Second Goal is to make DBM using P2P.
-Second Goal is to make next AI.
+Third Goal is to make next AI.